harpal88/solguardian/README.md

 - **Transaction Flow Analysis**: Visualize token movement between wallets, exchanges, and DEXs
 - **Live Whale Tracker**: Real-time monitoring of large transactions across the Solana network
 - **Historical Trend Analysis**: Chart-based visualization of transaction patterns over time

+## Hackathon Focus Area

+SolGuardian directly addresses the "Whale Activity & Token Flow Monitoring" focus area of the Solscan Monitoring Masters hackathon by:

+- Monitoring large wallet movements using Solscan's APIs
+- Visualizing token flows to and from major addresses, exchanges, and DEXs
+- Providing real-time alerts for high-volume transfers from known whale wallets
+- Offering insights into transaction patterns and wallet behaviors

+The application demonstrates how Solscan's APIs can be leveraged to create powerful monitoring tools that make Solana's data layer accessible and actionable.

 ## Technical Architecture